davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 There may be other niche uses of unstable sysroot crates that this enables to continue on nightly toolchains.

-All names are permitted for `builtin` crates rather than an allowlist to avoid Cargo needing to hardcode the names of many of the crates in the sysroot, which are inherently unstable.
+An allowlist of `builtin` crate names isn't used here to avoid Cargo needing to hardcode the names of many crates in the sysroot which are inherently unstable.

 ↩ [*Proposal*][proposal]